matrix-org/matrix-spec-proposals/specification/server_server_api.rst

    is rejected.
 5. Passes authorization rules based on the state at the event, otherwise it is rejected.
-6. Passes auth rules based on the current state of the room, otherwise it is "soft failed".
+6. Passes authorization rules based on the current state of the room, otherwise it is "soft failed".

 Further details of these checks, and how to handle failures, are described